LDAWG-a11y/a11yWebApp/src/guides/accessible-complex-disclosure-widgets.md

 ### Minimum viable product

-JS is going to do a decent bit of the heavy lifting here, as we will need to wrangle the DOM and shuffle stuff about a little, if we weren't good accessibility troopers, we'd pretend this isn't a thing and not consider what would happen without JS, which would likely be the contents of our drawer would be completely hidden, or at best, a broken UI.
+JS is going to do a little bit of the heavy lifting here, as we will need to wrangle the DOM and shuffle stuff about a little, if we weren't good accessibility troopers, we'd pretend this isn't a thing and not consider what would happen without JS, which would likely be the contents of our drawer would be completely hidden, or at best, a broken UI.
 Neither of those sounds like anything I'd be comforatble putting my name to or anything I'd want a user to have to deal or attempt to deal with.
 So, we'll start with two nav elements, one below the other, Primary and Secondary seem like decent enough names to use, our top nav will be Primary and our drawer will be Secondary, so what are we going to make?
 The below screenshot shows how I have set up the UI for when JS isn't available:

 ![Screenshot of the mock page, there are two horizontal navigations at the top, one under the other.
 The rest of the page isn't important, but is just lorem ipsum text](src/guideImg/dl-drawer-pe-no-js.png)